Contribute to plone.api

 directly.

-Start by changing your working directory to your project folder, and download the latest plone.api
+Start by changing your working directory to your project folder, and check out the latest plone.api

 source code.